xenozalgo/nordmesh-inga/README.md

 # ENVIRONMENT VARIABLES

-* `USER`     - User for NordVPN account.
+* `USER`     - DEPRECATED.
+User for NordVPN account.
-* `PASS`     - Password for NordVPN account, surrounding the password in single quotes will prevent issues with special characters such as `$`.
+* `PASS`     - DEPRECATED.
+Password for NordVPN account, surrounding the password in single quotes will prevent issues with special characters such as `$`.
 * `TOKEN`    - Used in place of `USER` and `PASS` for NordVPN account, can be generated in the web portal
 * `PASSFILE` - File from which to get `PASS`, if using [docker secrets](https://docs.docker.com/compose/compose-file/compose-file-v3/#secrets) this should be set to `/run/secrets/<secret_name>`.
 This file should contain just the account password on the first line.
 * `CONNECT`  -  [country]/[server]/[country_code]/[city]/[group] or [country] [city], if none provide you will connect to  the recommended server.
    - Provide a [country] argument to connect to a specific country.
 For example: Australia , Use `docker run --rm ghcr.io/bubuntux/nordvpn nordvpn countries` to get the list of countries.